Stream Ingestion with Upsert

 primaryKeyColumnsto the schema definition.
 For example, the schema definition of

 UpsertMeetupRSVPin the quick start example has this definition.

 Note this field expects a list of columns, as the primary key can be composite.

-When two records of the same primary key are ingested, the record with the greater comparison value (timeColumn by default) is used.
+When two records of the same primary key are ingested, the record with the greater event time (as defined by the time column) is used.
 When records with the same primary key and event time, then the order is not determined.
 In most cases, the later ingested record will be used, but may not be so in the cases when the table has a column to sort by.